What Is A Civil Case?

 What Is A Criminal Case?

-By definition, a criminal case is a crime against the government.
+A criminal case is a legal action brought by the government, charging a person with a crime.
 This is true in all criminal cases, despite the fact that many criminal offenses are committed against individuals.

 Criminal Case Examples

 Main Differences Between A Civil And Criminal Case